What Happens To Your Body If You Start Eating Two Bananas a Day

 Bananas are capable of improving your digestion.
 This fruit is easily digested without irritating the digestive tract.

-Overall, it’s a kind of fruit that is highly recommended in cases of gastritis or heartburn or to eat after diarrhea because it restores the minerals that have been lost.
+Overall, it’s a kind of fruit that’s highly recommended in cases of gastritis or heartburn or to eat after diarrhea because it restores the minerals that have been lost.

 They reduce stress levels

-Bananas will reduce your stress levels and improve your mood.
-Bananas contain tryptophan, a substance that the body needs to produce serotonin, which is known as the happiness hormone.
+Eating two bananas will reduce your stress levels and improve your mood .
+This is because bananas contain tryptophan, a substance that the body needs to produce serotonin, the ‘happiness hormone’.

 A banana also contains around 27 mg of magnesium, a mineral which is responsible for making sure we get to sleep, which is related to our mood.